Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Atom reconfiguration problems

-Each elementary control operation $T_{k,l}$ is chosen from a set of six elementary control operations, $\{T_{\alpha,\nu}^{\pm,0}\}$, defined as \emph{transfer operations}, $T_\alpha^\pm$, which include \emph{extraction operations}, $T_\alpha^+$, and \emph{implantation operations}, $T_\alpha^-$, that transfer atoms from and to the static trap array to and from the dynamic trap array; \emph{displacement operations}, $T_{\nu_{j}}^{\pm}$, that displace a dynamic trap by an elementary step along the generator vector $\vec{k}_{j}$ of the static trap array, either forward, $T_{\nu_{j}}^+$, or backward, $T_{\nu_{j}}^-$; and \emph{no-op operations}, $\{T_\alpha^0$, $T_\nu^0\}$, that leave some traps undisturbed while transfer and displacement operations are performed on other traps.
-Explicitly defining no-op operations facilitates accounting for the loss of idle atoms in both static and dynamic traps.
-Given that they satisfy hardware constraints, the control operations acting on different individual traps can be executed in parallel by batching them into a sequence of control operations acting on multiple traps simultaneously.
+The solution of an atom reconfiguration problem is a \emph{reconfiguration protocol} $\mathcal{R}=(\Pi_0, \bm{T}_1, \Pi_1, \ldots, \bm{T}_K, \Pi_K)$.
+This reconfiguration protocol is defined as an initial measurement $\Pi_0$ followed by a sequence of $K$ reconfiguration cycles, each cycle comprising a control sequence, $\bm{T}_k$, and a perfect measurement, $\Pi_k$.
+The flowchart of a typical reconfiguration protocol is presented in Fig.~\ref{fig:flowchart}.

-The configuration of atoms contained in the static trap array is typically updated by extracting it from a static trap into a dynamic trap (extraction), displacing it by elementary steps to its target location (displacement), and implanting it back into a static trap (implantation); we refer to this sequence of operations as an extraction-displacement-implantation (EDI) cycle.
-Multiple dynamic traps can be actuated simultaneously, given that they satisfy specific operational constraints.
-In the present study, we restrict our analysis to dynamic trap arrays that form horizontal or vertical chains along rows or columns of a grid.
+The $k$th control sequence is a sequence of elementary control operations, $\bm{T}_k=(T_{k,1},T_{k,2},\ldots,T_{k,L_k})$, where $T_{k,l}$ is the $l$th elementary control operation of the $k$th reconfiguration cycle and $L_k$ is the number of elementary control operations required to execute the $k$th control sequence.
+Each elementary control operation $T_{k,l}$ is chosen from a set of six elementary control operations, $\{T_{\alpha,\nu}^{\pm,0}\}$, defined as follows: \begin{itemize} \item{} \emph{transfer operations}, $T_\alpha^\pm$, which include \emph{extraction operations}, $T_\alpha^+$, and \emph{implantation operations}, $T_\alpha^-$, that transfer atoms from (and to, respectively) the static trap array to (and from, respectively) the dynamic trap array, \item{} \emph{displacement operations}, $T_{\nu_{j}}^{\pm}$, that displace a dynamic trap by an elementary step along the generator vector $\vec{k}_{j}$ of the static trap array, either forward, $T_{\nu_{j}}^+$, or backward, $T_{\nu_{j}}^-$, and \item{} \emph{no-op operations}, $\{T_\alpha^0$, $T_\nu^0\}$, that leave some traps undisturbed while transfer and displacement operations are performed on other traps. \end{itemize} Explicitly defining no-op operations facilitates accounting for the loss of idle atoms in both static and dynamic traps.